- Explore Your Options

 EFSC's Culinary Management A.S.
 Degree program provides students with the skills necessary to enter the workforce and gain on-the-job experience.
 Careers include culinary manager, food and beverage manager, pantry cook, executive chef and many more.
 Students learn kitchen and dining room operations and management, catering and buffet management, food and beverage cost control and purchasing, personnel management supervision, and menu and marketing management.
 The Culinary program is an Associate in Science degree program with full-time and part-time tracks and is offered on the Cocoa campus.

-Cosmetology is a one-year postsecondary vocational certificate program which consists of 1,200 contact hours.
+Cosmetology is a one-year career and technical certificate program which consists of 1,200 contact hours.
 Courses in fundamental skills, theory and techniques, sales, public relations and salon management help to prepare students to take the State Board Licensing Examination.
 EFSC students have a pass rate of close to 95 percent.
 Cosmetology students also learn fundamentals in nails and skin care.
 If you would like to specialize in Facials-Skin Care, we offer a custom program in that specialty that is only one semester.